There is so much to worry about when it comes to running your home.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the thermostat.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the heat.
 Common issues when the humidity is too low are dry air, sore throats, and chapped skin.
 Low humidity can even negatively impact hardwood floors and furniture.
 Today’s best heating equipment helps to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

-So you do all your investigating and decide you do need a new heating unit, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Bob Brown Service Experts today for a free, no-obligation Home Comfort Analysis.
+So you do all your investigating and decide you do need a new heating unit, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total renovation of the entire system, call Bob Brown Service Experts today for a free, no-obligation Home Comfort Analysis.